letsintegreat/GSoC-Proposal/README.md

 Because now users can also surf others’ profiles, an option to follow will also be added.

-### 5. Use deep linking in order open specific web URLs right into the app
+### 5. Use deep linking in order to open specific web URLs right into the app

 Once we have all the above-mentioned information right in the app, I am going to use deep linking to open links like